 Decide which benefits are right for your situation.
-If you’re not sure, talk to a regulated adviser who can make a firm recommendation on the policy that’s right for you.
+If you’re not sure, talk to a regulated adviser who can compare health insurance policies and make a firm recommendation on the policy that’s right for you.

 Every policy starts with a basic, core package of benefits.
 Most health insurance policies let you add on extra services in return for a higher premium.

 This might include things like physiotherapy, psychiatry, home nurses, dental treatment, opticians’ appointments, and other specialised treatments.

 The cost of your premium will depend on a number of things.
 Your age, your lifestyle – your unique personal medical history – the benefits you’d like, and the amount of excess you’re willing to pay.